Margery Latimer: Literary career

 Before her first novel was published in 1928, Latimer had stories published in Century, The American Caravan, The Bookman (New York) and other journals.

 Her essay, "The New Freedom", was published in 1924 in The Reviewer.
-According to scholar Joy Castro, it casts women as "potential literary progenitors."
+According to scholar Joy Castro, it casts women as "potential literary progenitors".
 Latimer writes of "the word ... made flesh, and it is flesh with a mind of its own, infused with the possibility of change..."

 Latimer's novels, We Are Incredible (1928) and This is My Body (1930), were highly acclaimed.
 Her debut novel received notices in the New York Times, McCall's, The Saturday Review of Literature, Chicago Tribune, and others.

 In addition, she published two collections of short stories, Nellie Bloom and Other Stories (1929), and Guardian Angel and Other Stories (1932).
-Her fiction was considered formally experimental and influenced by the modernism of the 1920s.
-Reviewers of the period compared her to Gertrude Stein, James Joyce, and D. H. Lawrence.
-Latimer expressed her principles of feminism, socialism, and anti-racism in her work.

 Communal experiment

 In New York, Latimer met Jean Toomer, a writer associated with modernism and the Harlem Renaissance.
 Of mixed race and majority-white ancestry, he was known for his first novel, Cane (1923), a modernist exploration of his paternal African-American roots in Georgia.
 But he was determined to resist being classified as a Negro writer, saying he was "an American."
 He moved on to other topics.

 From 1924 Toomer had been deeply involved in the Gurdjieff movement in the United States.
 To test Gurdjieffian ideas of harmonious living, in 1931 Latimer and Toomer, with six other unmarried people, moved to the farm at Bonnie Oaks near Briggsville, Wisconsin.